Tetanus (Bacterial infection with the bacterium Clostridium tetani, lockjaw) in Dogs

 - Difficulty Urinating (Dysuria)

-Tetanus in dogs typically manifests as a range of neurological and muscular symptoms.
-Early signs may include stiffness in the muscles and difficulty moving.
-These symptoms often start near the original wound and then spread.
+Tetanus in dogs typically manifests through a range of neurological and muscular symptoms.
+InitialInitial means beginning or at the start.
+In medicine, it can refer to the first symptoms of a disease or the first phase of a treatment process. signs may include Stiffness in the muscles and difficulty moving.
+These symptoms often begin near the original wound and then spread.

 As the disease progresses, generalizedGeneralized means that a disease or condition affects a large part of the body or multiple organ systems.
-Generalized diseases can show systemic symptoms and may require more comprehensive treatment. muscle spasms occur.
-Dogs may remain in the so-called “saw blade position”, which means that their legs are stiffly extended and the back is arched.
-Chewing and swallowing can also be impaired by the stiffness of the jaw muscles, a condition known as “trismus” or “lockjaw”.
+Generalized diseases can show systemic symptoms and may require more comprehensive treatment. muscle Seizures occur.
+Dogs may remain in the so-called “sawhorse stance,” meaning their legs are stiffly extended and their back is arched.
+Chewing and swallowing can also be impaired by the Stiffness of the jaw muscles, a condition known as “trismus” or “lockjaw.”

 Diagnosis